groegercesg/CovidEnforcementScotland/README.md

 - [ ] Check and download new data
     - Every time this runs, it should check to see if there's new data.
     - For the CVI enforcement
+- [ ] Make text for the date range not be cut off
+    - ❌ This can't be done, see: https://github.com/jupyter-widgets/ipywidgets/issues/2318
 ## Data Providence

 Covid Enforcement Data: